nickyoung87/ssd1306-driver/README.md

 ## Current Limitations

-- Text rendering supports **uppercase A–Z only**.
+- Text rendering supports **uppercase A–Z only** in the default font.
 Numbers and punctuation are not yet implemented.
-- The `ssd1306_fonts.h` header (Font_7x10, Font_11x18, Font_16x26) is included for future expansion and is not yet active.

 ---